 - Level of innovation: How innovative is a project from the research or technological perspective?

 - Utility: What are the prospects of success?
 In the case of technological developments, is there an utilisation plan?

 - Avoidance of double funding: Has the project idea already been funded?

 Public-sector research funding is provided to support research institutions and commercial companies, particularly small and medium-sized enterprises (SMEs).
 The funding of individuals is not permitted.
-Individual funding is awarded by research funding organisations like the DFG.
+Individual funding is awarded by research funding organisations like the Deutsche Forschungsgemeinschaft (DFG).

 Research funding is usually oriented towards certain research fields.
 At the same time, however, there are several cross-departmental measures organised in an interdisciplinary way.
-The funding database of the Federal Government provides information about the funding programmes of the Federal Government, the Länder and the European Union (in German).
+The funding database of the Federal Government provides information about the funding programmes of the Federal Government, the Länder and the European Union (only in German).